STEM for Kids: Straw Rockets (with Free Rocket Template)

 Straw Rockets- fun science activity for kids! (w/ Free Rocket Template) ~ BuggyandBuddy.com

 Here’s an easy way to make straw rockets using just a few materials.
-This project makes a great addition to a unit on physics, space, the night sky, or things that fly and is also just fun to do on a rainy day!
+This project makes a great addition to a unit on physics, space, the night sky, or things that fly and is also just fun to do on a rainy day.
+You can also use them for patriotic activities and color them based on the colors of your country.

 How to Make Straw Rockets